Inventory Recalls - Smart Recall System

 This automatically sends email notifications about the recall to affected customers for orders that have already been dispatched.

-The other option - Download Contacts - will save a spreadsheet of affected customers, including all their contact details, to your computer.
+The other option on the actions menu - Download Contacts - will save a spreadsheet of affected customers, including all their contact details, to your computer.

 Individual Notification